 Evaluating a simultaneous system is not trivial as we cannot release the test data as offline translation tasks do.
 Instead, participants will be required to implement a provided API to read the input and write the translation, and upload their system as a Docker file so that it can be evaluated under controlled conditions.
 We provide an example implementation and a baseline system.

 The system's performance will be evaluated in two ways:

 - Translation quality: we will use multiple standard metrics: BLEU, TER, and METEOR.

 - Translation latency: we will make use of the recently developed metrics for simultaneous machine translation including average proportion (AP), average lagging (AL) and differentiable average lagging (DAL).

 In addition, we will report timestamps for informational purposes.
-We will provide an example for computing these metrics together with an example of Docker image.

 Training and Development Data